Who We Are

 WHO CAN BE A PROVIDER?

 Providers can be organisations or individuals who provide services like advisory, legal, financial, or intermediary services that help the applicant to become investment-ready.
-When a provider takes three enterprises from successful application to investment, they will be credited with a Gold Star provider rating.
-If a provider is successful in receiving grant funds through the enterprise they are working with and fails to secure investment for the enterprise on the agreed conditions two times, they will not be able to apply for further grant funding.
+When a provider takes three enterprises from successful application to investment, they will be awarded with a Gold Star.
+The Gold Star reflects the achievements of three successful capital raisings for Growth Grant program participants, but does not serve as an endorsement or acreditation of the provider by the Growth Grant program.
+If a provider is successful in receiving grant funds through the enterprise they are working with and fails to secure investment for the enterprise on the agreed conditions three times, they will not be able to apply for further grant funding.
 This is to ensure that the quality and effectiveness of the services provided to enterprises will give them the best chance for success.

 CAN PROVIDERS INVEST IN ENTERPRISES THEY PERFORM CAPACITY BUILDING WORK FOR?